emdgroup/dynamodb-paginator/README.md

 ## Paginator

 The `Paginator` class is a factory for the [`PaginationResponse`](#PaginationResponse) object.
-This class is instantiated with the 32-byte encryption key and the DynamoDB document client (versions 2 and 3 of the AWS SDK are supported).
+This class is instantiated with a 32-byte key and the DynamoDB document client (versions 2 and 3 of the AWS SDK are supported).

 ```typescript